 - Noise Levels [9/10]:

 The BFX-708 is a very quiet device.
 In fact, you can chain two of these units together and still get excellent noise performance.
-The primary noise source will be your guitar and any mains related noise that the guitar picks up.
+The primary noise source will be your bass guitar and any mains related noise that the bass picks up.
 If mains noise is an issue, try using the BFX-708 with batteries instead of a mains powered Plug-Pack.
 Using high gain settings for some of the Analogue effects or ramping up the Presence and Treble in the EQ department will of course make any input noise more noticeable.

 - Construction [9/10]:

 A very solidly made and robust device that (for the most part) has withstood the test of time.
 I would have scored the BFX-708 a 10 for construction except that the phone jacks (In and Out) are supported ONLY by the main circuit board.
 After a while the soldering to the board WILL fail causing the jacks to become noisy with possible signal breakup or even complete signal failure.
-This could have been easily avoided if the jacks were mounted or at least properly supported by the case.
+This could have been easily avoided if the jacks were chasis mounted or at least properly supported by the case.
 Fortunately the problem is very easy to fix ... under 2 minutes with a soldering iron.

 - Value For Money [10/10]:

 The GFX/BFX series of Zoom pedals have always been excellent value for money.
-Be wary though of the often ridiculous prices asked on eBay.
+Be wary though of the often ridiculously high prices asked on eBay.
 There are plenty of modern pedals (even some of the new Zoom bass pedals) that could eat this thing for breakfast ... so, don't get ripped off.